HenriettaProject/documents/Henrietta-Support-Agreement.md

     - We request daily fills of LN2 in the morning.
   - When observers are using Henrietta
     - typical support for the telescope.
 Staff should monitor for any major issues.
 Staff will have enough knowledge of engineering "hard hats" to do lightweight debugging and restartin of servers.
-  - When Henreitta is in storage
+  - When Henrietta is in storage
-    - We request that Henreitta stored with a thick tarp cover.
+    - We request that Henrietta stored with a thick tarp cover.
 In that configuration, nothing should happen to Henrietta.
 Maybe occassional dusting is requested.
   - Replacement of the pumping station tip seal- if LCO is capable, we request yearly replacement of the tip seal, or when we see insuficient backing pressure.

 - Routine Instrument Changes
   - We'll work with the LCO staff to optimzie the process as per any requests.
 Our suggestion is the following:
   - Pumping
     - A turbo pumping station will be provided.
 The station will come with various bellows that can be attached using typical KF-50 fittings.
-    - Henreitta will require two days of pumping before cooling.
+    - Henrietta will require two days of pumping before cooling.
 The instrument's pressure can be monitored via grafana.
   - Cooling
     - Cooling is a bit more complicated.
 Once the dewar is at the appropriate pressure, LCO staff will run a script to dose LN2 in a pre-prescribed fashion (fill for 20 s every few minutes.)
 Because Solenoid valves can fail open, we request that the temperature cooldown be monitored for a valve failure.
 Note, the script will only run during a reasonable local time (9:30a - 4:30p?).
 Before starting the script the next morning, we request a one-hour pump down.
   - Power up